-- Claims based on the infringement of personality rights by the media, in particular by press, radio, television or any other means of public information, are governed at the option of the injured party: - a. by the law of the state in which the injured party has their habitual residence, provided the tortfeasor should have expected that the result would occur in that state; - b. by the law of the state in which the tortfeasor has their establishment or habitual residence: or - c. by the law of the state in which the result of the infringement occurs, provided the tortfeasor should have expected that the result would occur in that state. - The right of reply against media appearing periodically is exclusively governed by the law of the state in which the publication appeared or the program was broadcasted.

-Paragraph 1 also applies to infringements of personality rights resulting from the processing of personal data, as well as to impairments of the right of access to personal data.
+- 1 Claims based on the infringement of personality rights by the media, in particular by press, radio, television or any other means of public information, are governed at the option of the injured party: - a. by the law of the state in which the injured party has their habitual residence, provided the tortfeasor should have expected that the result would occur in that state; - b. by the law of the state in which the tortfeasor has their establishment or habitual residence; or - c. by the law of the state in which the result of the infringement occurs, provided the tortfeasor should have expected that the result would occur in that state. - 2 The right of reply against media appearing periodically is exclusively governed by the law of the state in which the publication appeared or the program was broadcasted. - 3 Paragraph 1 also applies to infringements of personality rights resulting from the processing of personal data, as well as to impairments of the right of access to personal data.83 b.
+Direct action against an insurer The injured party may bring the action directly against the insurer of the person liable if the law applicable to the tort or the law applicable to the insurance contract so provides.

 3. Special rules a.
-Multiple tortfeasors

-If two or more persons have taken part in the commission of a tort, the applicable law shall be determined separately for each one of them regardless of their role.
+Multiple tortfeasors If two or more persons have taken part in the commission of a tort, the applicable law shall be determined separately for each one of them, regardless of their role.